 These are the top 3 videos for “YouTube Video Description”.
 Notice how all three have the keyword in the very first sentence (bolded) in the video description preview on YouTube search results?

 You need to choose one or two keywords that describe your content in the most accurate way possible.
 This will help you maximize search traffic to your video.

 Once isn’t enough.
 Don’t worry, this will not count as “keyword stuffing” because all you’re doing is emphasize what the video is about.
 Here’s an example from a video Backlinko made about Content Marketing Strategies:

-Using related keywords will give YouTube’s algorithms even more context as to what your video is about and will surely help you boost your search ranks.
+Using related keywords will give YouTube’s algorithms even more context as to what your video is about and will surely help you boost your video search rankings.

 According to YouTube, adding hashtags to your video’s description can increase discoverability on the platform.
 They work the same way as on every other social media platform: when you click on a certain hashtag, it will take you to a page with other videos that used the same hashtag you did.
 You should add up to 15 hashtags to your videos to increase your chances of discoverability on the platform.

 Since you have 5000 characters to play with when writing your video description, you can really go wild when you go about it!
 The more you write, the more information you’re giving YouTube’s algorithms and the people watching your video.

 Don’t write like a robot and don’t resort to keyword stuffing your description.
 Pay attention to the flow of it and the tone you’re using.
 Make sure your description is relevant, understandable and pleasant to read.
 Write like a human would write - and more importantly, make sure you use proper grammar and punctuation.